bertomartin/nickjj.github.io/_posts/2016-03-14-build-a-saas-app-with-flask-is-getting-a-complete-make-over-soon.md

   learn what will change and get notified when it's out.
 ---

+##### Update for June 3rd 2016

+Everything from last week is complete and I have submit the course for review.

+I'm looking to release it Monday, which is June 6th and just as a reminder, people who are signed up to get notified will receive a limited time discount.

+All you have to do is scroll down to the bottom of this page and put in your e-mail address.
+When I send out the release notification, you'll be rewarded with a MASSIVE discount.

+This will be the last weekly update for this post.
+See ya in the course's forums!

 ##### Update for May 28th 2016

 All of the main course's videos are now done and rendered.
 There's 9 hours and